 I used to be a Certified Financial Planner.
 I gave up all my Securities Licenses (Series 6, 7, 63 & 22) in September 2004 once TripInsuranceStore.com was well established.

 I still keep close tabs on what’s happening in the economy.
-This is the first of a series of blog posts about what I think you should be aware of in respect to the US economy and your own finances.
+I think everyone should be aware of what is happening in respect to the US economy and your own finances.
 What follows is a simplified overview.

 You’ve heard of inflation and deflation.
 What’s the difference?
 And why should you care?
 Here’s what the dictionary says: